Bengals trade Flowers to Pats for 7th-rounder

 A potential tipping point for the Bengals might have come recently in practice, when the 6-foot-3, 245-pound Flowers was yelled at by coach Marvin Lewis after almost injuring one of the team's quarterbacks.

-As for why the Patriots would target Flowers, they have been hit by a string of injuries with linebackers who are significant contributors on special teams, with Shea McClellin, Geneo Grissom and rookie Harvey Langi among those sidelined.
+As for why the Patriots would target Flowers, they have been hit by injuries to linebackers who are significant contributors on special teams, with Shea McClellin, Geneo Grissom and rookie Harvey Langi among those sidelined.

 With the season opener Sept.
-7 against the Kansas City Chiefs, who feature two of the league's most dynamic return men in Tyreek Hill and De'Anthony Thomas, special teams will be a major part of the team's game-plan preparations.
+7 against the Kansas City Chiefs, who feature two of the league's most dynamic return men in Tyreek Hill and De'Anthony Thomas, special teams will be a major part of the Patriots' game plan.